Phabwey/Microsoft-365-Administration-Lab/README.md

 The Microsoft 365 Administration Lab is a hands-on project designed to simulate real-world Microsoft 365 administration tasks performed by IT Support Specialists and Junior System Administrators.

-This project demonstrates practical knowledge of Microsoft Entra ID, Exchange Online, Microsoft Teams, user and license management, Multi-Factor Authentication (MFA), and security configuration.
+This project demonstrates practical experience with Microsoft 365 administration, Microsoft Entra ID, Exchange Online, Microsoft Teams, user and license management, Multi-Factor Authentication (MFA), identity and access management, and Microsoft 365 security configuration.

 ---